royalgraphx/DarwinKVM/docs/docs/11-GPUSupport/01-AMD.md

 # Polaris 10 and 20

-{: .warning }
+{: .note }
-"Regarding Polaris, basically every model is supported.
+For Polaris, basically every model is supported.
 The only brands you should avoid with the Polaris series would be XFX, PowerColor, HIS and VisionTek as many users have had bootloader and macOS boot issues.
 In this case, they do work on the latest macOS and you can proceed.

 | Card | Initial Support | Latest Support | Notes |
 | --- | --- | --- | --- |